BestTimesToVisit.com Logo

 money

-While credit cards are widely accepted in hotels and larger restaurants, always carry some Euros for smaller cafes, local markets, and rural shops.
-ATMs are readily available in towns, but it's good to have cash on hand for spontaneous purchases or when venturing off the beaten path.
+While credit cards are widely accepted in larger towns and tourist spots, always carry some Euros for smaller villages, local markets, and rural cafes.
+Many smaller establishments might not have card machines, and it's handy to have cash for spontaneous purchases like fresh pineapple from a roadside stand.

 culture